Augusto008/hy-brasil-bank/README.md

 **Project purpose**: To test Knowledge and solving problem skills.

+**Observation**: All modifications need to be sended to GitHub by using git commands.

 This project needs to use the next technollogies on developement:

 | Front End | BackEnd | Database | Frameworks |